Quickstart

 const result = await xlsx.setCells(wb, [{

-address: revenue.address,
+address: q2Revenue.address,

 }])

-const lint = await xlsx.lint(wb, { rangeAddresses: [summary.address] })
+const lint = await xlsx.lint(wb, { rangeAddresses: [table.address] })

-return { updated: revenue.address, errors: result.errors, warnings: lint.total }
+errors: result.errors, warnings: lint.total }

 Next steps